locationtech/geomesa/docs/tutorials/shallow-join.rst

 Visualization
 -------------

-At this point, we have created a new Simple Feature Type representing aggregated data, and an RDD of Simple Features of this type.
+At this point, we have created a new Simple Feature Type representing aggregated data and an RDD of Simple Features of this type.
 The above code can all be compiled and submitted as a Spark job, but if placed into a Jupyter Notebook, the RDD can be kept in memory, and even quickly tweaked while continuously updating visualizations.
 With a Jupyter notebook server running with the Apache Toree kernel, create a notebook with the above code.
 The next section highlights how to